MLGMAG/stm32-audio-player/README.md

 # STM32 Audio Player

 A WAV file audio player for the STM32F411CEU6 microcontroller.
 Reads tracks from an SD card, streams them over I2S, and shows the playlist on an SSD1306 OLED display.
 Built on FreeRTOS.

+Check [video](https://www.youtube.com/watch?v=Vr9HyNxAOrs&pp=0gcJCaMLAYcqIYzv) to see how it works.

 ## Features